SBCConnect/documentation/docs/pages/configure-anonymous-outbound-calling.md

-# Configure outbound anonymous calling
+# Configure outbound anonymous calling policies
 Outbound anonymous calling can be configured in multiple ways

-- Per user forced
+- **Per user forced**
-  The policy is applied per user and the user is unable to configure if their number is shown or not when making an outboud call
+  - The policy is applied per user and the user is unable to configure if their number is shown or not when making an outboud call
-- Per user enabled
+- **Per user enabled**
-  The policy is applied per user and the user has the option to enable or disable their number from showing when making an outboud call
+  - The policy is applied per user and the user has the option to enable or disable their number from showing when making an outboud call
-- Globally forced
+- **Globally forced**
-  The policy is applied to all users by default that don't have another **per user** policy applied to them individually.
+  - The policy is applied to all users by default that don't have another **per user** policy applied to them individually.
 The user is unable to configure if their number is shown or not when making an outboud call
-- Globally enabled
+- **Globally enabled**
-  The policy is applied to all users by default that don't have another **per user** policy applied to them individually.
+  - The policy is applied to all users by default that don't have another **per user** policy applied to them individually.
 The user has the option to enable or disable their number from showing when making an outboud call

 The options can be set via the Teams interface or through PowerShell.